Esri/lrs-webappbuilder-widgets/README.md

 * [Overlay Events](./OverlayEvents)

 ## Requirements

-Requires Web AppBuilder for ArcGIS version 2.6
+* Web AppBuilder for ArcGIS version 2.6
+* An LRS enabled map service published with a definition query for time

 ## Instructions
 Deploying Widgets.